-Humans have the long digestive tracts of herbivores, meant to slowly process and extract nutrients from vegetable matter.
+Humans have the jaws, teeth, nails, stomachs and the intestines of herbivores, meant to slowly process and extract nutrients from vegetable matter.
 And unless you're a vampire, then you don't have long canine fangs and sharp pointy nails and couldn't actually kill or eat a live animal with your bare hands.

 2. i'm not vegan but i do eat healthy / local / organic.

 So sorry to burst your bubble here, but I actually don't care what you eat, just as long as it's not dead animals.
 Knock yourself out eating local organic rocks for all I care.
 The animals also don't care whether they're local or organic.
 They'd rather be alive.